Courtenay baronets

 There have been two baronetcies created for members of the Courtenay family, one in the Baronetage of Ireland and one in the Baronetage of England.
 One creation is extant as of 2008.

 The Courtenay Baronetcy, of Newcastle in the County of Limerick, was created in the Baronetage of Ireland on 20 December 1621 for George Courtenay.
-The title is believed to have become extinct on the death of the fourth Baronet in circa 1700.
+The title is believed to have become extinct on the death of the fourth Baronet circa 1700.
 However, some sources claim that the baronetcy became extinct or dormant on the death of the second Baronet in 1644.